httpdss/struct/README.md

         slugify project_name: {{@ project_name | slugify @}}
 ```

+##### `default_branch`

+This filter fetches the default branch name of a GitHub repository.
+It takes the repository name as an argument.

 ### `with` Clause

 The `with` clause allows you to pass additional variables to nested structures.
 These variables will be merged with the global variables and can be used within the nested structure.